Pharmacy Residency Program

 Formal Appeals Process

 - The request to review the action (an appeal) should be submitted in writing to the RPD and Coordinator and received in their office by 4:30pm on the fifth business day after receipt of the warning, probation, or dismissal.
-Failure to notify the RPD and the Coordinator within this timeframe will be considered acceptance of the warning, probationary action, or dismissal.
+Failure to notify the RPD and Coordinator within this timeframe will be considered acceptance of the warning, probationary action, or dismissal.

 - The resident may appear before the Chief of Pharmacy (CP), RPD, Coordinator and Resident Advisory Committee and be given the opportunity to make a statement.
 The resident may also identify witnesses to be called or documents to be considered.